louiseGrandjonc/louisemeta.com/content/talks.md

 ## Upcoming talks

-Well none for now, though I have ideas :)
+None for now, though I have ideas :)

 You want me to do one?
 Contact me on twitter or linkedin !